 Command to check to RAID statistics

-Hope you like and found this article useful.
+We hope you like and found this article useful.
 If you have any questions or doubt in creating the RAID, let us know through your comments.
-You can subscribe to our newsletter also to get latest tutorials and storage news.
+You can also subscribe to our newsletter to get the latest tutorials and storage news for free